-Tummy tuck is a popular procedure because it addresses three common concerns all at once: loose skin, excess fat, and muscle laxity.
-Results from tummy tuck surgery at our Denver practice are usually drastic for the majority of patients.
-Many report finally feeling more confident in a swimsuit, better fitting clothing, less skin rolls, and improved workouts after recovery.
+Tummy tuck surgery is a popular procedure, addressing three common concerns all at once: loose skin, excess fat, and muscle laxity.
+The results are usually dramatic, with many patients reporting finally feeling more confident, fitting into their clothing more comfortably, and improved workouts after recovery.

 The “traditional” tummy tuck technique has been sufficiently used for over 30 years.
 With this technique, a drainage tube is placed underneath the skin flap in between the skin and muscle tissue planes.
 These layers ultimately heal together over time.

-The “drainless” technique was created by a group of surgeons about 15 years ago when the doctors were looking for a way prevent seroma development and to keep the two tissue layers in place for added healing benefits.
-The technique has been adopted widely by surgeons who want to stay current and have less post surgery complications.
+The “drainless” technique was created by a group of surgeons about 15 years ago when looking for a way to prevent seroma development and to keep the two tissue layers in place for added healing benefits.
+The technique has been adopted widely by surgeons who want to stay current and have fewer post-surgery complications.

 The drainless tummy tuck technique provides advantages for the surgeon, patient, and caretakers.
 It has less than a 1% seroma rate and is much more comfortable for the patient.